Working with EWIs

 - If possible, ask to the developer who maintains the application.

 Identify a solution in .NET

-- Create small examples of code in .NET to replicate the VB6 functionality.
+- Create small examples in .NET to replicate the VB6 functionality.

-- Ask your peers or a migration expert.
+- Ask your peers or a Mobilize.NET migration expert.

 Implement the solution

-- Timing: Will the current timeframe of the project allow the Mobilize Product Team to implement the required customization?
-If not, is the impact of the error large enough to justify it to be reported in order to be included in future releases and used in future projects?
+- Will the current timeframe of the project allows the Mobilize Team to implement the required customization?
+Is the impact of the error large enough to justify it to be reported in order to be included in future releases used in future projects?

-- Complexity: Is there an opportunity to make the replacement in several places using another automated solution such as Regular Expressions.?
+- Is there an opportunity to make the replacement in several places using another automated solution such as Regular Expressions?

-- Rework required: Are the manual changes performed at this point in the project so many that executing a code merge will imply too much additional work?
+- Are the manual changes performed at this point in the project so many that executing a code merge will imply too much additional work?